-2: COUNSELOR ATTITUDES, ATTRIBUTES, AND BEHA completed by instructors of CNSL 501, CNSL 503 or MFT 583/593, and CNSL DISPOSITION DESCRIPTION 4 3 2 1 0 Personal Attributes Shows initiative and enthusiasm; is open to learning; aware of impact on others; able to express feelings effectively and appropriately; able to manage conflicts and challenges; is personally responsible and accountable; is flexible and adaptable; demonstrates self-awareness/insight and emotional stability; able to articulate personal convictions; recognizes own personal strengths, limitations, beliefs, and biases Professional Attributes Interacts with faculty, clients/students, organizational staff, and peers in a professional manner; understands and demonstrates ability to work cooperatively on a professional team; consistently on time and regularly attends all classes, sessions, and meetings; follows rules/policies and procedures of university, agency, and organization; accepts feedback in a non-defensive manner and integrates constructive feedback to promote professional and personal growth; maintains appropriate boundaries with faculty, clients, supervisors, staff, and peers; proactively seeks out needed experiences, feedback, and guidance; does not impose beliefs on others Professional Ethics Demonstrates understanding and adherence to the ethical guidelines of the American Counseling Association (ACA), American School Counselor Association (ASCA), American Association for Marriage and Family Therapy (AAMFT), and American College Personnel Association (ACPA), as applicable to the student's degree program; maintains confidentiality, obtains informed consent, follows limits of confidentiality and duty to warn requirements Theoretical Knowledge Has a fundamental understanding of the various theories, techniques, and interventions in counseling; demonstrates emerging application of theories and techniques Multicultural Competence Appreciates diversity and recognizes the worth of all individuals; understands the impact that race, ethnicity, culture, sexual affiliation, gender identification, social class, disability status, religion, etc. have on individuals; uses language that demonstrates sensitivity and respect; able to appropriately identify and address personal biases, judgments, systemic barriers, and social injustices (inside and outside the classroom and counseling setting) Course/Site Operations Aware of and cooperative with course expectations as outlined in the syllabi; Demonstrates knowledge of and compliance with organization's standards of care/policies and procedures, including client responsiveness, record keeping, treatment planning, and termination of care
+SECTION 2: COUNSELOR ATTITUDES, ATTRIBUTES, AND BEHAVIORS (to be completed by instructors of CNSL 501, CNSL 503 or MFT 583/593, and CNSL 504) DISPOSITION DESCRIPTION 4 3 2 1 0 Personal Attributes Shows initiative and enthusiasm; is open to learning; aware of impact on others; able to express feelings effectively and appropriately; able to manage conflicts and challenges; is personally responsible and accountable; is flexible and adaptable; demonstrates self-awareness/insight and emotional stability; able to articulate personal convictions; recognizes own personal strengths, limitations, beliefs, and biases Professional Attributes Interacts with faculty, clients/students, organizational staff, and peers in a professional manner; understands and demonstrates ability to work cooperatively on a professional team; consistently on time and regularly attends all classes, sessions, and meetings; follows rules/policies and procedures of university, agency, and organization; accepts feedback in a non-defensive manner and integrates constructive feedback to promote professional and personal growth; maintains appropriate boundaries with faculty, clients, supervisors, staff, and peers; proactively seeks out needed experiences, feedback, and guidance; does not impose beliefs on others Demonstrates understanding and adherence to the ethical guidelines of the Professional Ethics American Counseling Association (ACA), American School Counselor Association (ASCA), American Association for Marriage and Family Therapy (AAMFT), and American College Personnel Association (ACPA), as applicable to the student's degree program; maintains confidentiality, obtains informed consent, follows limits of confidentiality and duty to warn requirements Theoretical Knowledge Has a fundamental understanding of the various theories, techniques, and interventions in counseling; demonstrates emerging application of theories and techniques Multicultural Competence Appreciates diversity and recognizes the worth of all individuals; understands the impact that race, ethnicity, culture, sexual affiliation, gender identification, social class, disability status, religion, etc. have on individuals; uses language that demonstrates sensitivity and respect; able to appropriately identify and address personal biases, judgments, systemic barriers, and social injustices (inside and outside the classroom and counseling setting) Course/Site Operations Aware of and cooperative with course expectations as outlined in the syllabi; Demonstrates knowledge of and compliance with organization's standards of care/policies and procedures, including client responsiveness, record keeping, treatment planning, and termination of care

-DING FEEDBACK FRO CNSL 501, CNSL 503 or MF STRENGTHS observed in the counselor-in-training , AREAS OF IMPROVEMENT observed in the counselor-in-train ning Global Rating or-in-Training Competer entified to the nearest level) cy and Effectiveness 1.0 (Insufficient Competency) 2.0 (Approaching Competency) 3.0 (Demonstrates Competency) 4.0 (Fully Demonst rates Compete ncy) Instructor's Name Date I have reviewed a completed checklist, the counselor-in -training skills and competenci ructor's Signature es policy, the corresponding Student's Name ((please print) Stuc lent's Signature
+LUDING FEEDBACK FRO rs of CNSL 501, CNSL 503 or MFT STRENGTHS observed in the counselor-in-training is of Chall avi, Chall ave of the .
+500/370, und C1/32/501) AREAS OF IMPROVEMENT observed in the counselor-in-training Global Rating of Cour nselor-in-Training Competen (identified to the nearest level) cy and Effectiveness 1.0 (Insufficient Competency) 2.0 (Approaching Competency) 3.0 (Demonstrates Competency) 4.0 (Fully Demonst rates Compete ncy) Instructor's Name (please Date Date I have reviewed the counsel completed checklist, and the instruction of the second completed checklist and the instruction of the second completed checklist. or-in-training skills and competencie tructor's comments. uctor's Signature es policy, the corresponding Student's S ignature Date